top of page

 Had – Search for had

 The verb “had” is another helper verb like “to be.”
 It’s used to push events farther into the past.
-Stories in past tense rely on had to indicate something happening before the current past.
+Stories in the past tense rely on had to indicate something happening before the current past.
 Don’t be afraid to use it, but make sure it’s necessary.
 If you’re talking about a series of actions that happened in the distant past, using it once to indicate a change of time frame is usually sufficient.

 Emphasizers and De-emphasizers – Search for really/very/just/kind of/almost